Find out more

 On the other, a network of volunteers across Scotland, gathering vital, impartial information about our wild birds

 Monitoring and recording is our bread and butter.
-For more than 75 years we’ve been watching over Scotland’s birds, recording their numbers, presence or absence all over Scotland through the SOC’s network of Local Recorders and dedicated volunteers.
+For more than 80 years we’ve been watching over Scotland’s birds, recording their numbers, presence or absence all over Scotland through the SOC’s network of Local Recorders and dedicated volunteers.
 The data we collect is then made available to organisations such as the RSPB, and is one of the first points of reference in informed conservation planning.
-It is also available to conservationists, planner and developers and is a critical tool for future bird conservation.
+It is also available to conservationists, planners and developers and is a critical tool for future bird conservation.

 Why do we do this?